BenjaGross/BenjaGross.github.io/source/_posts/2015-03-05-about-ruby-proxy-class.markdown

 Proxy Class is a code pattern in Ruby and is simply using a class to interface with something else(It is completely important to note that this is different from [Java Interfaces](http://docs.oracle.com/javase/tutorial/java/concepts/interface.html) which I will not talk about here).
 In Ruby, it helps me to think of the proxy class pattern as a technique to create wrappers for other classes that can add new functionality and/or change normal functionality.

 ###Why Use This Pattern?
-If you read the above description, stood up, and shouted, "Of Course!," like I did when I wrote it, then you can skip to the examples.
-If not, you probably want to know why you might use this pattern.
-You can use this pattern to add your own functionality to a class you created to give it different functions in certain circumstances, or to change a standard Ruby class, like array, without [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch) the class and creating potential problems with your code.
+If you read the above description, and thought, "Sure" then you can just skip to the examples.
+If not, you probably want to know why you might do this.
+You can use this pattern to add your own functionality to a class you created to give it different functions in certain circumstances or more likely to change a standard Ruby class, like array, without [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch) the class and creating potential problems with your code.
 If you are looking for examples you you don't need to get very obscure.
-[Active Record](https://github.com/rails/rails/tree/master/activerecord) use this pattern to give us those wonderful associations!
+[Active Record](https://github.com/rails/rails/tree/master/activerecord) use this pattern to design their associations!

 If you would like a more simple example however In the below code we set up the a Proxy Class for an array of names.